MalcolmMielle/bark_monitor/docs/raspberrypi.md

 If you are not part of the group you might have this weird error where you cannot access audio device when not logged in the locally on the machine.

-E.g. connected as ssh, `apply -l` return  `aplay: device_list:268: no soundcards found...`, _but_, if you are logged in locally on the machine, _then_ `apply -l` from the ssh terminal returns:
+E.g. connected as ssh, `aplay -l` return  `aplay: device_list:268: no soundcards found...`, _but_, if you are logged in locally on the machine, _then_ `apply -l` from the ssh terminal returns:

 ```bash
 **** *List of PLAYBACK Hardware Devices* ****